websight-io/docs/docs/blog/2023/new-publishing-framework/index.md

 ## Required changes

+The new approach requires a few changes.
+They are described below briefly.

 ### Apps activator decommission

 Both unpublished and published front-end assets come from bundle resources.
 We need to ensure that:

-- The document root is available for anonymous users.
+- The document root is available for anonymous users,
 - Pulsar is notified about required FE libraries/assets to be published.
 This will be the scope of DXP.

 ### Simplifying publishing framework